Bonsai Grow Guide

 There have been volumes – no, libraries – written about the art and science of bonsai.
 We hope this little introduction will stimulate the reader to consider this amazing horticultural hobby.
 Our Bonsai Grow Guide will give information to beginners and enthusiasts alike.

 The art of growing miniature plants in containers (called penjing) was practiced by the Chinese more than 2000 years ago.
 The Japanese took up the practice a thousand years later, and called it bonsai, pronounced bone-SIGH.
+It was also used in zen buddhism.
 It was introduced to Europe in the late 19th century, but the dwarfed plants were considered horticultural curiosities and even monstrosities.
 Not until after World War II did bonsai as an art form really catch on in the West.

-Among the best plants for the novice to start with are any of the junipers, Japanese maple, European beech, weeping fig, Malaysian fig, jade tree, firethorn, Chinese elm, Dwarf Schefflera, littleleaf cotoneaster, boxwood, and dwarf pomegranate.
+Among the best plants for the novice to grow a bonsai with are any of the junipers, Japanese maple, European beech, weeping fig, Malaysian fig, jade tree, firethorn, Chinese elm, Dwarf Schefflera, littleleaf cotoneaster, boxwood, and dwarf pomegranate.